In his essay The Decay of Lying, Oscar Wilde said, “Life imitates Art far more than Art imitates Life.”

 So I did what any self-respecting author would do when she feels her world crumbling around her.
 I turned to the written word.

 Only this time, instead of hauling out my journal (because honestly, I didn’t even feel strong enough to do that), I decided to try to excise my pain and confusion by thrusting it onto one of my characters.

 It’s cruel I know, to cast this disease on an unsuspecting character, but writers are known for their cruelty (I’ve killed off more than one character in my writing journey.)
 But for me, at least, that cruelty always has a purpose.

 As this character, Tracey Sampson, learned she has endometriosis, struggled to make sense of what that means for her life, her relationship, and her potential of ever being a mother, I was (almost unconsciously) able to dig deeper into what that meant for me, while looking at it with a creator’s and then an editor’s eye.

 Tracey’s story is in no way autobiographical, but just as my story, my pains, my fears may parallel any other woman out there with the disease, Tracey’s inner aches paralleled mine.
-As she worked through her insecurities, I changed and I grew.
+As she worked through her insecurities, I worked through mine.

 A year ago I was raw—I wouldn’t have shared any of this.
 I was going to release the books with my secret kept safe.